SECURITY; PLEASURE; ACHIEVEMENT (EXCERPT OF KINGDOM CONCEPTS)

 Christ alone is our Achievement.
 He Himself is our Goal, our Accomplishment.
 He is All in all to us.
 To gain Him is our supreme objective.

-And the Lord spake unto Aaron, Thou shalt have no inheritance in their land, neither shalt thou have any part among them: I am thy part and thine inheritance among the children of Israel.
+Then the LORD said to Aaron: “You shall have no inheritance in their land, nor shall you have any portion among them; I am your portion and your inheritance among the children of Israel.
 (Numbers 18:20)

 So it is true of every member of the Body of Christ, of God’s royal priesthood.